vanitoz/nyc_mhtn_ds_Project_3/README.md

 comply with a blight violation.
 This is the task, understanding the factors that play into that, be they categorical or numerical.

+Data for this project was uploaded from City of Detroit Open Data Portal - https://data.detroitmi.gov/datasets/blight-violations

 ## Approach

 General Approach for this problem was based on Cross Industry Standard Process for Data Mining (CRISP-DM)